Latest update: 10 February, 2026

 Making AI properly part of your corporate culture doesn't happen overnight.
 Therefore, it is an advantage if you get started on AI governance now and work together to create a culture of awareness and accountability around the use of AI within your organization.
 Early AI governance will also make it easier to meet future internal and external audits and compliance requirements. - Proactive risk management

-If you don't wait for AI governance laws and regulations, but get to work on them right away, you immediately reduce the risk of legal problems, data breaches, ethical slips and reputational damage. - Responsible innovation and growth
+If you don't wait for AI governance laws and regulations, but get to work on them right away, you immediately reduce the risk of legal problems, data breaches, ethical slips, and reputational damage. - Responsible innovation and growth

 Clear guidelines and ditto invested responsibilities promote innovation with clear frameworks within which new ideas can be safely developed.
 Using AI responsibly contributes to sustainable growth and development.